We may earn income from links in this post. Please read this Disclosure for details.

 If you’re at a beach in Mexico, we recently paid 100 pesos for three songs.
 In USD that works out to be around $5.
 It’s definitely worth it when it comes to creating the perfect soundtrack for a day at the beach..

-However, if you hire a mariachi band to come to your home for a party such as a milestone birthday celebration or party, it’s quite a bit different than just requesting a song at the beach or a restaurant.
-You have to consider other factors besides just choosing the best mariachis songs for the evening.
+However, if you hire a mariachi band to come to your home for a party such as a milestone birthday celebration or party, it’s quite a bit different than just requesting a song at the beach or in the heart of Mexico City.

 Here’s what you need to consider.